nicola/nicola.github.io/about/index.md

 ## Events and Conferences

+The following are events and conference I gave a presentation at.
+Want me to give a keynote/unconference?
+Please contact me at [@nicolagreco](http://twitter.com/nicolagreco) or via email at me at nicola dot io.

 - __What is a Hackathon?__, SeedCamp, London, 2014/07
 - __10 points Manifesto of a new generation, OrientaGiovani__, Confindustria, Rome, 2012/11